-This wild animal paradise contains from 10,000 to 20,000 elk, several hundred moose, innumerable deer, many antelope, and a large and increasing herd of wild bison.
+This wild-animal paradise now contains great herds of elk, several hundred moose, innumerable deer, many antelope, and a large and increasing herd of bison.

-It is an excellent bird preserve also; 200 species live natural, undisturbed lives.
+More than 200 species of birds live natural undisturbed lives in Yellowstone.
 Eagles abound among the crags.
 Wild geese and ducks are plentiful.
-Many thousands of large white pelicans add to the picturesqueness of Yellowstone Lake.
+Hundreds of large white pelicans add to the picturesqueness of Yellowstone Lake.